In this section:

 Allergic reactions are themselves rare, however in a severe allergic response hair loss might follow.
 This is an extremely rare reaction.
 If, in exceptional circumstances, hair loss does occur, this should be temporary and help will be available from the manufacturer or the salon.
 They may suggest you visit a specialist e.g. a trichologist or dermatologist.

 Important safety instructions are provided on the outer pack and on instruction leaflets contained inside hair colorants.
 These warnings alert us to the possibility of allergic reactions and that these reactions, although rare, may be severe.
 The instructions emphasise an Allergy Alert Test must be carried out.
+The Allergy Alert Test must be carried out for both home and salon hair dyes.

 Different manufacturers and salons may recommend slightly different ways of doing the test based on their experience with a particular method, but also because of varying product formulations, packaging and applications.